-It’s so hard that, in this time of physical distancing, we cannot gather together in the same physical space, as we normally would, to grieve the death of our loved ones.
-I’m here to help you explore safe and meaningful options – what can be done now, and how to plan for the future – for memorials, celebrations of life and other experiences of remembrance during this time of physical distancing.
+It’s so hard that, in this time of physical distancing, we cannot gather together quite in the way we may have wished, to grieve the death of our loved ones.
+I’m here to help you explore safe and meaningful options – what can be done now, and how to plan for the future – for memorials, celebrations of life and other experiences of remembrance during this time of physical distancing when numbers for gatherings and receptions are limited.

 Honour, remember and celebrate your loved one in ways that reflect and express their unique character and how they touched the lives of others.

-As a Life-Cycle Celebrant and experienced ceremony writer and officiant, I will work with you to custom-create and officiate a memorial ceremony, an ash scattering or interment – when physical distancing restrictions are lifted – or an informal remembrance that will reflect the unique story and character of your loved one in ways that are meaningful and heartfelt.
+As a Life-Cycle Celebrant and experienced ceremony writer and officiant, I will work with you to custom-create and officiate a memorial ceremony, celebration of life, ash scattering, interment or an informal remembrance that will reflect the unique story and character of your loved one in ways that are meaningful and heartfelt.
 The ceremony will allow you, and all those who take part, to acknowledge the grief and loss alongside the warmth of special memories and the gratitude you feel for having had this special person in your life.

 “The work you did on the celebration of life for my older sister was one of the most uplifting, comforting, instructional moments about this lovely woman that I could have ever expected.
 In its aftermath, many people have praised not just your calm demeanor and therapeutic manner, but they have shaken their heads at how you wove together words so deftly into a tapestry of Linda’s life, not glossing over the hard times or making excuses but showing the world what a jewel of a human my sister was.
 Your words and the entire presentation of the evening still encourage, and share with us my sister’s lasting love, a love that I will never let die within me.
 You have helped bring her closer to me and for that, I will always be forever grateful.